flatt-security/shisho/README.md

 ### Windows

 Download the prebuild binary from [releases](https://github.com/flatt-security/shisho/releases) and put it into your `%PATH%` directory.

-If you're using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), you can install shisho by `bash <(curl -sL get.shisho.dev/linux)`.
+If you're using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), you can install shisho with the above instructions.

 # More